Brandon Flowers: Personal life

 Flowers married Tana Mundkowsky in 2005 and lives in Las Vegas, Nevada, and Park City, Utah.
-He wrote the song "Some Kind of Love" for his wife while she suffered from a kind of PTSD.
+He wrote the song "Some Kind of Love" for his wife who suffers from PTSD.
 He and his wife have three sons, born in 2007, 2009, and 2011.
 Their sons attended their first Killers concert in July 2017, at London's Hyde Park.
-His parents met as teenagers, and he wrote the song "A Dustland Fairytale" as a tribute to their marriage and lifelong romance.
-His grandmother was from Lithuania, and his cousin is Craig Barlow, an inductee to the Las Vegas Golf Hall of Fame.

-He is a member of the LDS Church.
-In 2012, he discussed his religion on Scandinavian television show Skavlan.
+Flowers is a member of the Church of Jesus Christ of Latter-Day Saints.
+In 2012, he discussed his religion on Scandinavian television show Skavlan, where he debated Richard Dawkins on the subject.
 He and his family are featured in a promotional video on the church's website.
+He also shared his beliefs with some of the church's leadership in 2022.

-His portrait was painted by British artist Joe Simpson for his "Musician Portraits" series that was exhibited at the Royal Albert Hall in 2012.
+Flowers' portrait was painted by British artist Joe Simpson for his "Musician Portraits" series that was exhibited at the Royal Albert Hall in 2012.